Command Line Interface

 Conductor's command line interface.
 After installing Conductor,

-you will be able to access Conductor by running the cond
+you will be able to access Conductor by running the cond program in your

 shell.